About the San Bernardino County Registrar of Voters

 The San Bernardino County Registrar of Voters is responsible for all aspects of the election process for the county’s residents.
 The Registrar of Voters administers all local, state, and federal elections in the County of San Bernardino, including the management of voting systems, the employment and training of poll workers, election ballot processing, and vote tallying.

 The Registrar of Voters also performs all voter registration functions, including the storage and maintenance of voter registration records.
 And the Registrar of Voters provides voting-related services to voters, elected officials, campaigns, and other voting interest groups.
-The Registrar of Voters also conducts an extensive community outreach and education program, making speakers available to community groups and organizations.

 The San Bernardino County Registrar of Voters is led by Registrar of Voters Bob Page.
 The Registrar of Voters operates year-round with a small staff—around 30 employees.
 But before elections, that number may increase to as many as 300 temporary employees and 3,000 poll workers.